AcoAlexDev/Aco-JUCE-CMake-Template/README.md

 # Juce CMake Template

 This template was created to simplify the process of creating new [JUCE](https://juce.com/) Projects with CMake support.<br>
-All user irrelevant files (LICENSE.md, README.md, .gitattributes and .github/) are not copied when crating new repository
+All user irrelevant files (LICENSE.md, README.md, .gitattributes and .github/) are not copied when crating new repository.

 It was developed on a Windows x64 PC using VSCode.<br>
 Compatibility with other operating systems, IDEs, or software is not guaranteed.<br>